Azealea/EBNF_galore/README.md

  "!foo = "bar" ;"

-To help random not exploding when confronted with choices, before the choice an number can be inserted to specify the weight, if not specified it will be defaulted to 1 :
+To help random not exploding when confronted with choices, an number can be inserted before a choice to specify the weight, if not specified it will be defaulted to 1 :

  " 2 expr_A | expr_B "